by Texas Homesteader ~

 Cooking The Jelly

-THIS is the proper head space in the photo below:
+THIS is the proper head space for canning this jelly in the photo below:

 Lazy Cook's Wild Plum Jelly Recipe

 No pectin needed for this recipe when you blend ripe plums with just a few less-ripe ones.
 The Lazy-Cook's Wild Plum Jelly! #TexasHomesteader

 Harvest & wash wild plums.
 For a firm jelly, be sure to harvest both juicy-sweet perfectly ripe as well as slightly unripe plums to get the most natural pectin.

 Place washed plums into a large stockpot and add just enough water to cover.
 Bring water to a simmer and cook fruit until softened, mashing with a potato masher. (about 10-15 minutes)